 Consultation must also involve relevant SSOs where the outcomes of a proposed course fall within (or can be associated with) areas of coverage.

-You must submit evidence to demonstrate this consultation has occurred with your course renewal application, using the following two documents:
+You must submit evidence to demonstrate this consultation has occurred with your course renewal application.
+The following two documents are available to assist: